xHeXifx/LANControl/README.md

 2. Fill in the values in .env
 3. Run main.py, if you want the window to be hidden change extension to .pyw

 For ease of use i made an apple shortcut to call the routes, you'll have to manually fill in the IP address provided by the webhook message on startup.
-You can find that [here](https://www.icloud.com/shortcuts/f084698af8c843ab85a449b28afb6020)
+You can import it using the [LANControl.shortcut](LANControl.shortcut) file.

+## How to use

+Pretty simple, call a GET request on one of the routes below and it'll return the data.
+Your request **MUST** contain the header LANControl with value True otherwise you'll get a success false and invalid header error.
+For futher information of parsing data read [How to parse returned data](#how-to-parse-returned-data)

 ## Avalible Routes